opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 It is also possible to create a new empty project from this menu.
 All further configuration of that project, however, needs to be done inside QGIS.
 Under your profile name, you are able to edit and manage your account details and get an overview of what organizations you are a member of, as well as what collaborations you have.
-Finally, if you have subscribed to a personal plan with [QFieldCloud](https://qfield.cloud/pricing), you can manage it from here.
+Finally, if you have subscribed to a plan through [QFieldCloud](https://qfield.cloud/pricing), you can manage it from here.

 Before you get started, we recommend to familiarize yourself with the [basic concepts](../tutorials/concepts.md) of QFieldCloud.